 A unique experience awaits those who join this day trip by steam train to Swanage.

-We leave London Victoria Station at around 08:45, hauled by our steam locomotive, and cross the River Thames at Battersea and at Barnes.
+We leave London Victoria station at around 08:45, hauled by our steam locomotive, and cross the River Thames at Battersea and at Barnes.
 We pass through Feltham and stop at Staines to pick up more passengers and then re-cross the river Thames.
 We join the South Western Main Line at Byfleet Junction and stop at Woking to pick up further passengers.
 At Winchfield, we stop for our steam locomotive to take on water.
 Our final stop to pick up passengers is at Basingstoke.

 We leave the West of England Main Line at Worting Junction and head through Winchester and Southampton to Bournemouth.
 We pass through Poole, where there are spectacular views of Poole Harbour, and continue to Wareham.
 We leave the Weymouth Line at Worgret Junction and take the re-opened link to Norden and the Swanage Railway.
 There are magnificent views of Corfe Castle as we head towards Swanage along this Heritage Railway.
-There will be almost three hours for passengers to explore the pleasant seaside resort of Swanage with its sandy beach and Victorian pier.
+There will be more than three hours for passengers to explore the pleasant seaside resort of Swanage, with its sandy beach and Victorian pier.
 Durlston Castle is in Durlston Country Park & Nature Reserve from where there are stupendous views along the Jurassic Coast, a UNESCO World Heritage Site.
-The Park contains Anvil Point Lighthouse; the 40-ton stone Great Globe; fascinating artefacts from London, and an amazing diversity of wildlife.
+The Park contains Anvil Point Lighthouse, the 40-ton stone Great Globe, fascinating artefacts from London, and an amazing diversity of wildlife.
 The Park is one mile from the town and can be reached by bus from the railway station or by walking via public footpaths.

 Our train leaves Swanage for the return journey at around 16:55 and is diesel hauled to Southampton where steam locomotive No.60009 Union of South Africa takes over.
 We then take a different route from the outward journey, via Romsey to the outskirts of Salisbury where we join the West of England Main Line at Laverstock North Junction.
 We travel up the main line through Andover and then stop at Basingstoke, Woking, and Staines, to set down passengers.
 The train is due to arrive in London Victoria soon after 23:00.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)

-Approximate timings shown
+Updated approximate timings shown